mikedlr-dci-temp/backup-tools/README.md

 The backup file should be secure against accidental damage but not against malicious modification.
-If you want to verify that the inventory file has not been tampered with then use gpg separately to sign the inventory file.
+If you want to verify that the inventory file has not been tampered with then use GPG separately to sign the inventory file.

 If someone or something else has control of a directory that you are